Marjorie Taylor Greene: Camp Fire conspiracy theory

-Anti-Catholicism
+Catholic Church leadership

-On April 28, 2022, in an interview with the far-right Church Militant, Greene attacked the United States Conference of Catholic Bishops, accusing them of "destroying" America with their work regarding immigrants and refugees and claiming that Satan was "controlling the church".
+On April 28, 2022, in an interview with the Catholic advocacy group Church Militant, Greene criticized the United States Conference of Catholic Bishops, accusing them of "destroying" America with their work regarding immigrants and refugees and claiming that Satan was "controlling the church".
 Her statement was widely condemned by both Democrats and Republicans.
-Catholic League President Bill Donohue called Greene a "disgrace" and demanded that Congress sanction her.
+Catholic League president Bill Donohue called Greene a "disgrace" and demanded that Congress sanction her.
 He added, "Greene has a history of offending African Americans and Jews, so bigotry is something that is apparently baked into her".
 Her attack was compared with other instances of anti-Catholicism in the United States.

 Greene was baptized, raised, and married as a member of the Roman Catholic Church, but stopped attending Catholic mass services in reaction to Catholic Church sexual abuse cases.
-After that, Greene rebaptized in 2011 into North Point Community Church, an evangelical megachurch network based in Alpharetta, in a baptism published in an online video.
+Greene was rebaptized in 2011 into North Point Community Church, an evangelical megachurch network based in Alpharetta, in a baptism published in an online video.

 In response to Donohue's statement, Greene released a statement detailing her decision to leave the Church upon her realization that she "could not trust the Church leadership to protect my children from pedophiles and that they harbored monsters even in their own ranks."
-She claimed that her criticisms were limited to Church leadership and did not apply to lay Catholics.
+She said that her criticisms were limited to Church leadership and did not apply to lay Catholics.

+On April 21, 2025 (Easter Monday), the Camerlengo of the Holy Roman Church announced the death of Pope Francis.
+Greene sparked controversy when she celebrated the pope's death mere hours after the announcement, tweeting, "Today there were major shifts in global leaderships.
+Evil is being defeated by the hand of God."